GPSFAQs.org: GPS Information

 This family of products contains a defect in the shutodown code that seems to be intermittently triggerd by mounting the product or its SD card on a Mac or Linux system.
 The presence of files starting with a dot on the GPS seems to cause it to crash when shutting down.

-You usually can't delete these from withing the GUI tools like Finder.
-You'll have to do it from a shell prompot.
+You usually can't delete these from within the GUI tools like Finder.
+CleanEject is free software that will erase those files before ejecting the volume on Mac.
+Or you can do it from a shell prompot.
 On Mac, open Applications->Utilities->Terminal. cd /Volume/[name of your disk as it appears in Finder then type rm -fr .Spotlight-V100 .fseventsd .Trashes to remove the files. cd / and eject the volume.
 On Linux, the filenames and commands to remove them are similar.

 There are mixed reports of this being fixed in some models in late 2009 vintage firmware.